All Collections

 If you’ve already installed the app and progressed to the app’s home screen without restoring your wallets from cloud backup, here’s the process for restoring from cloud backup:

-1. From the app’s home screen tap on Settings.
+1. From the app’s home screen tap Settings.

 2. Select Backup & Security